fhnaumann/ucumate/docs/persistence.md

 ---
 # Data Persistence

-The `core` library ships with a default caffeine cache for validation and canonicalization results.
+The `core` library ships with a default caffeine cache for validation and canonicalization results ([except for mol units](mol_mass_conversion.md#caching-and-storing-behaviour).
 On top of that it is also possible to add another persistent data storage.
-If a persistent data storage is setup, then on startup all saved codes will be read into the cache (if the cache is enabled).
+If a persistent data storage is set up, then on startup all saved codes will be read into the cache (if the cache is enabled).

 Add the additional dependency: